 NIHR senior investigators

-Current holders of these prestigious awards within the Trust are:
+Current holders of these prestigious awards within our hospitals are:

 - Professor Andrew Bush (respiratory and paediatrics)